-We issued commercial paper throughout the year to provide interim financing for the Plant Vogtle construction and for other purposes at a very low cost.
-The average cost of funds on the \$261.5 million of commercial paper outstanding at December 31, 2015 was 0.43%.
-In addition, we advanced \$153.6 million under various Rural Utilities Service-guaranteed loans and \$306.0 million, including capitalized interest, under our Department of Energy-guaranteed loan for the new Vogtle units.
+In 2016, we advanced \$497.8 million, including capitalized interest, under our Department of Energy-guaranteed loan for the new Vogtle units and \$94.5 million under various Rural Utilities Service-guaranteed loans for general and environmental improvements.
 See "- Financing Activities" for a discussion of the long-term financing of the new Vogtle units.

-There was a net increase in long-term debt and capital leases of \$296.8 million at December 31, 2015 compared to December 31, 2014.
-The weighted average interest rate on the \$7.6 billion of long-term debt outstanding at December 31, 2015 was 4.45%.
+There was a net increase in long-term debt and capital leases of \$727.6 million at December 31, 2016 compared to December 31, 2015.
+The weighted average interest rate on the \$8.3 billion of long-term debt outstanding at December 31, 2016 was 4.34%.